 3. Confirm the operation and click Start Restore.
 If the system image is created on different hardware, remember to tick Universal Restore.

-With it, you can create a bootable media to rescue unbootable machine, and use the Universal Restore feature to restore system image to server with different hardware.
-In addition to backup and restore, the powerful clone feature also allows you to clone hard drive in Windows Server.
+What’s more, they offer the Universal Restore feature to restore system image to server with different hardware.
+In addition to backup and restore, AOMEI Backupper provides the powerful clone feature which allows you to clone hard drive in Windows Server.

 If want to protect unlimited Servers and PCs within your company, AOMEI Backupper Tech Plus could be a better choice.